Differentially Private Over-the-Air Federated Learning Over MIMO Fading Channels: System Model and Problem Formulation

 \subsubsection{Private Information Extraction}

-Besides estimating $\hat\gv_t$ for global model update, the "honest-but-curious" BS also intends to infer private information on local datasets from the received signals.
-Due to the DP mechanisms at the transmitters and limited degrees of freedom in the processor $\{\fv_0,\eta\}$ in \eqref{gradFL}, it is challenging to rely solely on $\hat\gv_t$ to extract private information of all the $M$ local datasets.
-Instead, the BS parallelly applies $M$ linear estimators $\fv_1,\cdots, \fv_M$ to $\yv_t[i]$ with the output of the $m$-th estimator given by
+Besides estimating $\hat\gv_t$ for global model update, the "honest-but-curious" BS also intends to infer private information on local datasets from the received signals. {While model aggregation focuses on enhancing the aggregation accuracy of the global gradients, privacy information extractors maximize the privacy loss of each local dataset.} Due to the DP mechanisms at the transmitters and limited degrees of freedom in the processor $\{\fv_0,\eta\}$ in \eqref{gradFL}, it is challenging to rely solely on $\hat\gv_t$ to extract private information of all the $M$ local datasets. {The decomposable nature of the privacy loss, when evaluated on each specific dataset, prompts our design to utilize $M$ parallel linear estimators $\fv_1,\cdots, \fv_M$ to process $\yv_t[i]$}.
+The output of the $m$-th estimator is given by

 where $\fv_m$ is the $m$-th information-extraction estimator and is assumed to have a unit norm $\norm{\fv_m}_2=1$ without loss of generality.
 Denote $\rv_{m,t}=[r_{m,t}[1],\cdots,r_{m,t}[d]]\in\Complex^{d\times 1}$.
 Each information extractor $m$ at the BS targets at designing $\fv_m$, so that ${\bf \mathcal{R}}_m=\{\rv_{m,t}:1\leq t\leq T\}$ leaks as much information on the $m$-th dataset $\mathcal{D}_m$ as possible (i.e., large accumulated privacy loss).